-Students are eligible for up to four years of university financial aid, including summer enrollment.
+Undergraduate students are eligible for up to four years of Northwestern financial aid, including summer enrollment.
 You are welcome to consider enrolling during the summer as a path to graduate within four years.

 Summer is the final quarter of an academic year.
 If you receive financial aid during the current academic year, you have already completed most of the required application materials for the summer term.

 Eligibility & Awards

-You must be enrolled a minimum of 2.0 units of credit to be eligible for most forms of financial aid, including Northwestern grant assistance.
+You must be enrolled in a minimum of 2.0 units of credit to be eligible for Northwestern financial aid in any quarter.

 Tuition in the summer is charged per unit of credit.
-As in other quarters, aid can be awarded up to regular full-time enrollment, which in the summer is up to 4 courses.
-If you plan to enroll in more than 4.0 units of credit, you may be eligible for loan assistance to help cover the additional cost.
-Institutional assistance is not provided for overload enrollment charges.
+As in other quarters, financial aid can be awarded up to regular full-time tuition, which in the summer is a maximum of 4 courses.
+If you plan to enroll in more than 4 credits, you may be eligible for loan assistance to help cover the cost of overload tuition.
+Institutional aid is not provided for overload enrollment charges in any quarter.

-For on-campus courses and most off-campus summer programs (e.g., study abroad, Engage Chicago, etc.), summer costs tend to be lower than a regular quarter, so the dollar amount of your summer aid may also be less than you receive in other quarters.
-Some students who receive financial aid during the academic year may not be financially eligible for Northwestern grant assistance during the summer.
+Overall summer costs tend to be lower than a regular quarter, so the dollar amount of your summer aid may be less than you receive in other quarters.
+Some students who receive financial aid during the academic year may not be financially eligible for need-based aid during the summer due to lower costs of enrollment.

 Types of Aid

 Federal sources of aid (e.g., Pell Grant or loans) are limited to your remaining eligibility from the current academic year.

-If you qualify for Northwestern grant assistance, we will make every effort to ensure that your award remains proportional to a regular quarter.
+If you qualify for Northwestern summer grant assistance, we will make every effort to ensure that your award remains proportional to a regular quarter.

-If you receive other assistance that is exhausted during the academic year or unavailable in the summer (e.g., work-study, outside scholarships, etc.), you may be offered federal student loans, if eligible, to help make up for these resources.
+If you receive other assistance that is exhausted during the academic year or unavailable in the summer (e.g., work-study, outside scholarships, etc.), you may be offered federal student loans (if eligible) to help make up for these resources in the summer.

 If you are awarded outside scholarships or other funding from another source in the summer, you are required to notify our office to have your summer aid eligibility reviewed.

-The NU Loan is not available for the summer term.
+The NU Loan is not available in the summer term.

 Non-Northwestern Students & Programs